-Queen’s has four outstanding competitive Doctoral Training Centres, with each one providing funding for a number of PhD positions and more importantly a hub for carrying out world class research in key disciplines.
+Queen’s has five outstanding competitive Doctoral Training Centres, with each one providing funding for a number of PhD positions and more importantly a hub for carrying out world class research in key disciplines.

 Northern Bridge project

 The £11.2m project, funded by the Arts and Humanities Research Council (AHRC), is part of a national network of Doctoral Training Partnerships

 which brings together the cutting-edge expertise and exceptional resources of Queen’s, Newcastle University, Durham University and their partners for the training and development of outstanding Arts and Humanities postgraduate researchers.

 The new £8.1m Centre for Doctoral Training in Photonic Integration for Advanced Data Storage at Queen’s is a direct collaboration with the University of Glasgow

 It is funded by the Engineering and Physical Sciences Research Council (EPSRC) and will address a skills shortage in the photonics industry and develop new products and systems to address the expanding data storage needs of today’s fast-moving digital world.